seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 *Enter POINS*

 Poins!
 O, if men were to be saved by merit, what
-hole in hell were hot enough for her?
+hole in hell were hot enough for him?
 This is the
 most omnipotent villain that ever cried 'Stand' to
 a true man.